Rich Brightman

 Rich Brightman (born April 17, 1990) is an American singer-songwriter.

+Early life

 He was born in Bay Shore, New York and raised on Long Island.
 Rich started writing songs on guitar in his childhood bedroom on Long Island before after dropping on music theory classes at Bay Shore High School and started to learn audio and mix engineering the school's recording studio during study hall, lunch, and his after school hours.

+Rich's mother, Sherry Brightman, gifted him a MacBook Pro for his high school graduation.